Sayed Kashua: Literary career

 Kashua's exposure to literature began at the Israel Arts and Science Academy when he was 14 years old.
 After reading The Catcher in the Rye, he discovered a passion for books and began writing himself, primarily about the Arabic narrative in a Jewish country.
 Kashua wrote with the goal of creating a more equal Israel.
 His first novel, Dancing Arabs (2002), tells the story of a nameless Arab-Israeli attending an elite Jewish boarding school and code-switching between Arab and Jewish identities in an attempt to fit in.
 These semi-autobiographical themes of identity and in-betweenness, often packaged in the tragic comedy genre, became hallmarks of Kashua's writing.
 Throughout the years, Kashua's fiction often uses stereotypical characters – caricatures of Jewish- and Arab-Israelis – to both foster familiarity with his audience and subvert the perception of these identities in real life.

 From the beginning of his career as a writer, Kashua wrote exclusively in Hebrew, although he had grown up speaking exclusively Arabic.
 This was an intentional choice on his part in reaction to the poor representation of Palestinian characters in Hebrew books at his school library.
-Kashua wanted to "tell the Israelis…the Palestinian story," and he does this by using "humor, sarcasm, and absurdity to appeal to readers and utilizes popular media such as television and journalism."
+Kashua wanted to "tell the Israelis ... the Palestinian story", and he does this by using "humor, sarcasm, and absurdity to appeal to readers and utilizes popular media such as television and journalism".

-His primary vehicle of communication was a personal weekly column in Hebrew for Haaretz and a local Jerusalem weekly, HaIr.
+His primary vehicle of communication was a personal weekly column in Hebrew for Haaretz and a local Jerusalem weekly, Ha'Ir.
 In a humorous, tongue-in-cheek style, his column embedded political and social commentaries about problems faced by Arab-Israelis into anecdotes about parenting and day-to-day life.
 In one such piece, Kashua pondered one's ability to truly integrate into a new culture while recounting mundane yet familiarly realistic conversations between family members.
 He uses the perspective of his children to highlight the absurdity of social norms, such as his daughter's sad confession that she knows she will "always be an Arab" to the rest of Israeli society.
 By writing in Hebrew for a mainstream news platform, Kashua exposed a Jewish-Israeli audience to the Arab-Israeli experience.

 In his Haaretz article announcing his move to the United States, Kashua anticipated having to switch again to writing in English "about a far-off land in which children are shot, slaughtered, buried and burned", although "the readers will probably think I am a fantasy writer".
 He did not think Hebrew speakers would care to read his work for much longer.
-While he has begun to publish in English, beginning two weeks later with an article for The Guardian about his leaving Israel, he continued his Haaretz column.
+While he has begun to publish in English, beginning two weeks later with an article for The Observer about his leaving Israel, he continued his Haaretz column.
 He also wrote his most recent novel, Track Changes, in Hebrew; an English translation was published in 2020.